Treosulfan for bone marrow transplant for nonmalignant diseases

 Children’s Hospital is one of only two sites in the country where this trial is available.
 We are participating in collaboration with The Fred Hutchinson Cancer Research Center in Seattle.

 Being picked to participate in this select study is evidence of our transplant program’s dedication and expertise.
 Our program is FACT (Foundation for the Accreditation of Cellular Therapy) accredited and has performed over 1,100 bone marrow transplants.
-Children’s Hospital also ranked in all 10 specialties measured in the most recent U.S. News & World Report Best Children’s Hospitals list.
+Children’s also ranked in 9 specialty areas in the U.S. News & World Report Best Children’s Hospitals list.